 harder to reach orgasm

 On the plus side of things, women rarely experience all of these symptoms.
 (Thank you, Mother Nature!)
 Some women glide right through perimenopause without even realizing they’re in it.
 Just know that if you feel like you’re going crazy, you begin to experience weird issues that make you scour the web, late at night, searching for solutions, and you’re between the ages of 35-45, then you’re probably experiencing perimenopause to some extent, and this is normal.
 Your friends may not admit it, but they’re probably going through it too.
-The best advice I can give you in these early stages of transition, is to find a good menopause specialist!
+The best advice I can give you in these early stages of transition, download my free Menopause Symptom Chart and then find a good menopause specialist!
+Take your filled out chart with you in to your Menopause Specialist and get the help that you need and deserve!
 Then throw a Menopause Mondays Party!
 Yes, gather up your girlfriends (otherwise known as The Sisterhood) so you can share your experiences.
 Help yourself and them out by facilitating some perimenopause communication.